ToxicalNoob3062/rahat_choco/Readme.md

 - `x`, `y`: Coordinates of the cell.
 - `size`: Size of the cell.
-- `flavorId`: Index of the current flavor in respect of flavors.
+- `flavorId`: Index representing the flavor of chocolate in cell in respect of flavors!.
-- `shapeId`: Index of the current shape in respect of shapes.
+- `shapeId`: Index representing the shape of chocolate in cell in respect of shapes!.
 - `visible`: Whether the chocolate inside the cell is visible.
 - `flavors`: Array of flavors shared across all cells.
 - `shapes`: Array of shapes shared across all cells.

 ## Interaction 🕹️

+- Change the `joystick` variables to make your desired chocolate box grid layout!!

+  - Change the `size` function params if you need a larger `box` compared to default size!!
+  - The program will `auto center` your box on the screen!

 - Use the keyboard ⌨️ & mouse 🖱️ to interact with the chocolates: